andersnm/TypedSql/README.md

 There are limitations what kind of assemblies can be loaded dynamically by the tool.
 The tool supports any .NET standard class library and most netcoreapp3.0 application assemblies.
 Only application assemblies referencing version 3.0 of the shared frameworks Microsoft.NETCore.App, Microsoft.AspNetCore.App and/or Microsoft.WindowsDesktop.App are supported.

-This means f.ex if you develop for ASP.NET Core 2.x and want to use TypedSql migrations, the DatabaseContext class should reside in a separate class library outside of the web project.
+This means f.ex when developing for ASP.NET Core 2.x and want to use TypedSql migrations, the DatabaseContext class should reside in a separate class library outside of the web project.

+Some times during development, users might want to unapply and remove a migration before generating a new migration with improvements.
+In these cases, please note the following:

+- The tool does not support to connect to a database and apply/unapply migrations.
+This is left to the user to implement.
+- The tool does not support to remove generated migration classes.
+Instead the user should delete the generated files.
+- Remember to build the database project after deleting a migration, before generating a new migration.
+Some times a full rebuild might be required for the build tools to detect deleted files.

 Install and use the tool in a shell from the database project directory: